 What do you think happens when an animal eats something that has been confirmed to lead to infertility to cancer to autoimmune diseases and a host of other ailments that haven’t yet been discovered that could potentially be the cause of many of the diseases that happened to skyrocket for the last three decades.

-Chemical companies who created GMO’s trying to silence research
+Creators of GMOs trying to silence research

-The year-long study from researcher Dr. Seralini has been wrongly criticized when he submitted his research findings to medical journals that proved GM food was directly connected to cancer, tumors and other disorders in the animals that were tested.
+The year-long study from researcher Dr. Seralini has been wrongly criticized when he submitted his research findings to medical journals that proved GM food was directly connected to cancer, tumors, and other disorders in the animals that were tested.

-His study and the results were the first ever to show a causation of GMO’s causing disease, and because of this, a smear campaign was launched to discredit him and his work, and through this vicious attack against him, his research paper was redacted from the medical journal.
+His study and the results were the first ever to show causation of GMO’s causing disease, and because of this, a smear campaign was launched to discredit him and his work, and through this vicious attack against him, his research paper was redacted from the medical journal.